-Consistent experimental evidence stemming from recent methodological advances in cell biology such as in vivo single molecule tracking, report that the intra-cellular random motion of certain molecules often deviates from Brownian motion.
-Macroscopically, their mean squared displacement no longer scales linearly with time, but as a power law $t^\mu$ for some exponent $0 < \mu < 1$~\cite{Cox,Bronstein,Parry2014,DiRienzo2014,elife2014}.
-This behaviour, due to crowding and trapping phenomena, is usually referred to as ``anomalous'' diffusion or ``subdiffusion''.
-Refer to \cite{Hoefling-Franosch} for a review.
+Consistent experimental evidence stemming from recent methodological advances in cell biology such as \textit{in vivo} single molecule tracking, report that the intra-cellular random motion of certain molecules often deviates from Brownian motion.
+Macroscopically, their mean squared displacement does not scale linearly with time, but as a power law $t^\mu$ for some exponent $0 < \mu < 1$~\cite{Cox,Bronstein,Parry2014,DiRienzo2014,Izeddin}.
+This behaviour, due to crowding and trapping phenomena, is usually referred to as `anomalous' diffusion or `subdiffusion'.
+The reader may consult \cite{Hoefling-Franosch} for a review.

-One of the main mechanisms recurrently evoked to explain the emergence of subdiffusion in cells are continuous time random walks (CTRW), a generalisation of random walks that couples a waiting time random process at each ``jump'' of the random walk \cite{Montroll1965}.
-CTRW can be used \cite{Metzler2000,Reaction-Transport} to derive macroscopic equations governing the spatio-temporal dynamics of the density of random walkers located at position $x$ at time $t$:
+One of the standard mechanisms used to describe the emergence of subdiffusion in cells is continuous time random walks (CTRW), a generalisation of random walks that couples a waiting time random process at each `jump' of the random walk \cite{Montroll1965}.
+CTRW can be used \cite{Metzler2000, Metzler2004, Reaction-Transport} to derive macroscopic equations governing the spatiotemporal dynamics of the density of random walkers located at position $x$ at time $t$:

 Here, $D_\mu$ is a generalised diffusion coefficient and $\mathcal{D}_t^{1-\mu} (f)(t) = \frac 1 {\Gamma(\mu)} \frac{{\rm d}}{{\rm d}t} \int_0^t \frac{f(t')}{(t-t')^{1-\mu}} {\rm d}t'$ is the Riemann-Liouville fractional derivative operator.
 Such a fractional dynamics formulation is very attractive for modelling in biology, in particular because of its apparent similarity with the classical diffusion equation.
-However, contrary to the diffusion equation, the Riemann-Liouville operator is non local in time.
-This is the ``trace'' of the non-Markovian property of the underlying CTRW process.
+However, contrary to the diffusion equation, the Riemann-Liouville operator is non-local in time.
+This is the `trace' of the non-Markovian property of the underlying CTRW process.
 Indeed, memory terms play a crucial role in subdiffusive processes.
 This non-Markovian property becomes a serious obstacle when one wants to couple subdiffusion with chemical reaction \cite{Henry2006,Yuste2008,Fedotov2014}.